Power BI implementation planning: Tenant-level workspace planning

 - All (or most) users are permitted to create new workspaces: This approach usually aligns with existing decisions for other applications.
 For example, when users are permitted to create their own SharePoint sites or Teams channels, it makes sense that Fabric adopts the same policy.

 - Limited to a selective set of users who are permitted to create new workspaces: This approach usually indicates a governance plan is in place or is planned.
 Managing this process can be fully centralized (for instance, only IT is permitted to create a workspace).
 A more flexible and practical approach is when it's a combination of centralized and decentralized individuals.
 In this case, certain satellite members of the Center of Excellence (COE), champions, or trusted users have been trained to create and manage workspaces on behalf of their business unit.

 Checklist - When considering permissions for who can create workspaces, key decisions and actions include:

 - Determine and validate user needs: Schedule collaborative discussions with relevant stakeholders and interested parties to learn how users currently work.
-The goal is to ensure there's a clear understanding of user needs.
+The goal is to ensure that you have a clear understanding of user needs.

 - Create a security group for who is permitted to create workspaces: If a subset of users will be permitted to create workspaces, a security group is needed.
-Name the group clearly, like Power BI workspace creators.
+Name the group clearly, like Fabric workspace creators.
 Add members who are permitted to create workspaces to this security group.

 - Update the tenant setting: Add the new security group to the Create workspaces tenant setting in the admin portal.
-In addition to the Power BI workspace creators group, other groups that might also be allowed for this tenant setting are the Power BI COE, Power BI support, and Power BI administrators.
+In addition to the Fabric workspace creators group, other groups that might also be allowed for this tenant setting are the COE, support, and Fabric administrators.

 Workspace naming conventions